 Thankfully, there is an easy solution to these issues – using devices and software that offer durability and security.
 Rugged mobile devices function even in the most demanding operations.
 These tools can seamlessly integrate UEM and MDM platforms.
 Additionally, unique programs are used to allow these devices to engage only when the network is secure.

 Conker rugged devices are known for their performance and durability – but is also known to provide the best after-sales solutions for companies who need repair and maintenance.
 Also, it is a good choice for companies that need additional features like Push-To-Talk, barcode scanning, and more.

 According to research by mobile makers Samsung, 90% of employees prefer using rugged devices and are hoping that their companies invest in these devices.

 In 2017, Danish shipping giant A.P.
 Møller-Maersk experience huge losses due to a data breach.
 As a result, countless other companies implemented additional measures to prevent more malicious software attacks.

 In 2020, as companies are now moving into a new work set-up, hackers are trying to find vulnerabilities in the supply chain and logistics industries.
 However, unlike the major attack 3 years prior, these hackers are now targeting small to mid-size operations mainly with ransomware.
-Integrated Endpoint Management Systems can help protect software against these cyber-attacks.
+Integrated Endpoint Management Software can help protect your business against these cyber-attacks.
 A fully integrated UEM and MDM software will ensure that your data stays your own.